beehive-lab/beehive-spirv-toolkit/README.md

 Maven will create a fat-jar, that includes both `lib` and `runner` in the dist directory.

 ## Usage

+The running is a client application to be used from the the command line that allows developers to assembly SPIRV written in a text format into a SPIRV binary module, and dissasemble SPIRV modules into a text format.
+The application can be used as follows:

 ```bash
 spirv-beehive-toolkit [OPTIONS] <filepath>